trondhindenes/flansible/README.md

 ### Usage: Getting status
 both ansibleplaybook and ansiblecommand will return a task_id value.
-That value can be used to check the status of the job.
+That value can be used to check the status and output of the job.
 This is done by issuing a GET to `http://<hostname>/api/ansibletaskstatus/<task_id>` with contenttype `Application/Json`.

 ### Usage: Getting output
-When the status reports something other than "PROGRESS", the following can be used to get the command/playbook's output: status of the job.
-This is done by issuing a GET to `http://<hostname>/api/ansibletaskoutput/<task_id>` with contenttype `Application/Json`.
+The output of the ansible command/playbook can be viewed live while the task is running, and afterwards.
+Issue a GET cal to:
+`http://<hostname>/api/ansibletaskoutput/<task_id>` with contenttype `Application/Json`.
 The output from this call should resemble what you see in bash when executing Ansible interactively.